Adasha/frame-seq/README.md

-# frame-anim
+# frame-seq
 Custom HTML element to animate nested images.

 Early alpha.
 Preloading not implemented yet so it will stutter through first playthrough.

-Not a lot of demo stuff yet, but there is my [basic test suite](http://lab.adasha.com/frame-anim).
+Not a lot of demo stuff yet, but there is my [basic test suite](http://lab.adasha.com/frame-seq).

 ## Features